crossplane-contrib/provider-ibm-cloud/examples/cos/bucket_config/README.md

     name: ibm-cloud
 ```

+Note that we specified the `nameRef` - not the `name`; this is the name of the bucket and it assumes there is a bucket with this name defined in the cluster.
+We could have used the `name` instead, and then no bucket-in-the-cluster would be necessary

-Not that there are not that many things that can be configured (the UI has more).
+Note also that there are not that many things that can be configured (the UI has more).
 This is the current state of the API we have to use; likely things will change.

 ...and a minimal (ie with only the compulsory fields) example: